What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 A popular day trip from Esquel is to Piedra Parada, which literally translates to ‘standing rock’.

-This is a protected natural area made up of 132 hectares, and it earns its name from the giant rock that rises 240 metres in the middle of the Patagonian steppe.
+This is a protected natural area made up of 132 hectares, and it gets its name from the giant rock that rises 240 metres in the middle of the Patagonian steppe.
+It almost looks a little bit sci-fi!

 Trevelin

-If you want to dive into Welsh culture in Patagonia, Trevelin is another day trip you can consider from Esquel.
-It’s only a 30-minute drive and it can be done by local bus or taxi.
+If you want to dive into Welsh culture in Patagonia, Trevelin is another day trip from Esquel to consider.
+It’s only a 30-minute drive, and it can be done by local bus or taxi.

-Some of the travel highlights in Trevelin include visiting the tulip farm (in the springtime), enjoying a Welsh afternoon tea, going to the Andes Mill Museum, visiting local wineries, and touring the Nant Fach Mill where you can learn more about the history of Welsh immigration to Patagonia.
+Some of Trevelin’s highlights include visiting the tulip farm (in the springtime), enjoying a Welsh afternoon tea, going to the Andes Mill Museum, visiting local wineries (we love Casa Yagüe!), and touring the Nant Fach Mill, where you can learn more about the history of Welsh immigration to Patagonia.

 Cholila